Trigger Point Pain Finder: Hip, Thigh & Knee

 Many hip and knee issues don’t start in the joint at all—they come from irritated trigger points in the glutes, quads, TFL, hamstrings, adductors, and deep hip rotators that refer pain along the leg.

-Why Hip, Thigh & Knee Pain Happens
+Why Hip, Thigh & Knee Pain Can Develop

 IT band tightness that never seems to stretch out